 - 4. There is also some indication from the overall evidence that lung cancer risk among non-smokers might be weakly associated with workplace ETS exposure.
-However, only three of 32 relative risk estimates are statistically significant and biases that apply to the spousal data are also likely to apply to the workplace data. - 5.
+However, only seven of 39 relative risk estimates are statistically significant and biases that apply to the spousal data are also likely to apply to the workplace data. - 5.
+There is similarly weak evidence of an association with overall childhood ETS exposure.
+Here the five largest studies give risk estimates below 1, but several of the moderate size studies report an increased risk. - 6.
 Taken as a whole, the epidemiology does not support the claim that ETS causes lung cancer in non-smokers.